 |

-Signature Motifs His early works used simple visual motifs like flags, maps, targets, stencilled letters, words and numbers, as exemplified by: Flag (1954, Museum of Modern Art New York), Target (1958, private collection), Three Flags (1958, Whitney Museum of American Art).
+His early style of Pop Art featured simple visual motifs like flags, maps and targets, as exemplified by: Flag (1954, Museum of Modern Art New York), Target (1958, private collection) and Three Flags (1958, Whitney Museum of American Art).
+He also became a pioneer of word art when he began inserting words (or numbers) into his abstract paintings, such as - Gray Numbers (1957, Private Collection), False Start (1959, Private Collection), Jubilee (1960, MOMA, New York), and Gray Alphabets (1968, MOMA, New York) - in order to reintroduce 'content'.
+In this area, his effect on younger contemporary artists like Christopher Wool (b.1955) is clear.
 Important Later, he included encaustic and plaster relief in his work, as well as wires, hinges, rulers, cups and a broom.
-By 1964 he was producing bronze sculptures of banal objects like beer cans (Ale Cans, 1964, Offentliche Kunstsammlung Basel), along with monumental canvases like According to What (1964), which managed to combine collage, readymade lettering, as well as attached objects including a chair and a cast of a human leg!
-Instantly Recognizable Subjects In contrast to the artistic theories of Abstract Expressionists like Jackson Pollock (1912-56) and Willem de Kooning (1904-97), the conceptual basis for much of Johns' pop art was the neutralization of subject - achieved by using commonplace and instantly recognizable objects with which the viewer already had a visual relationship - in order to concentrate instead on exploring the limits of the painted surface and thereby answer Dada-type questions like - is this a work of craftsmanship, or a worthless throwaway object?
-Often described as Neo-Dadaist, many of Johns' works possess a unique aura of uncertainty about their intrinsic value.
-In addition, by including a range of low-brow "found" objects, his pop art also addresses many of the issues tackled by the movement as a whole: such as, what can art be made from?
-Innovation A constant innovator, Johns continued to experiment with differing media during the late 1960s, producing lithographic prints as well as "drawings" of his own body, created by coating himself in charcoal and oil and then rolling on paper.
-In the 1970s he explored the use of crosshatching designs in his painting - after the Norwegian expressionist Edvard Munch (1863-1944) - while in the 1980s he became more autobiographical (Racing Thoughts 1983, Whitney Museum) and also included numerous optical illusions in his works.
+By 1964 he was producing bronze sculpture using banal objects like beer cans (Ale Cans, 1964, Offentliche Kunstsammlung Basel), along with monumental canvases like According to What (1964), which managed to combine collage, readymade lettering, as well as attached objects including a chair and a cast of a human leg!
+Instantly Recognizable Subjects In contrast to the aesthetics and artistic theories of Abstract Expressionists like Jackson Pollock (1912-56) and Willem de Kooning (1904-97), the conceptual basis for much of Johns' pop art was the neutralization of subject - achieved by using commonplace and instantly recognizable objects with which the viewer already had a visual relationship - in order to concentrate instead on exploring the limits of the painted surface and thereby answer Dada-type questions like - is this a work of craftsmanship, or a worthless throwaway object?
+Often described as Neo-Dadaist, many of Johns' works are more like junk art and possess a unique aura of uncertainty about their intrinsic value.
+In addition, by including a range of low-brow "found objects", his pop art also addresses many of the issues tackled by the movement as a whole: such as, what can art be made from?
+A constant innovator, Johns continued to experiment with differing media during the late 1960s, producing lithographic prints as well as "drawings" of his own body, created by coating himself in charcoal and oil and then rolling on paper.
+(Compare the anthropometry of Yves Klein and the drip technique of Jackson Pollock's paintings.)
+In the 1970s he experimented with crosshatching designs in his painting - after the Norwegian expressionist Edvard Munch (1863-1944) - while in the 1980s he became more autobiographical (Racing Thoughts 1983, Whitney Museum) and also included numerous optical illusions in his works.
 Above all, this experimentation reflected his particular interest in the physical qualities of different media.
 For instance, he was one of the few exponents of encaustic painting (pigment mixed with hot wax), and sculp-metal, a quick-drying material designed for crafts hobbyists rather than serious sculptors.
 His other work includes designs for the Merce Cunningham Dance Company.
 Artistic Achievements and Awards Johns had his first retrospective in New York (1964) at the tender age of 34.
 A second retrospective in the same city followed in 1977.
 In March 2008, a ten-year retrospective of Johns' graphic art was held at New York City's Matthew Marks Gallery.
 In 1967, Johns won First Prizes at the Sao Paulo Bienal and the International Exhibition of Prints in Ljubljana, Yugoslavia.
 As late as 1988 he was awarded the principal painting prize at the 1988 Venice Biennale.
 See also: American Sculptors.
-Most Expensive Paintings Johns produces a mere 4-5 works per year, thereby maintaining the comparative rarity of his artworks, and endearing himself to buyers and collectors who continue to pay top prices.
-Two of his most highly priced works include: White Flag (1955, Leo Castelli
+Johns produces a mere 4-5 works per year, thereby maintaining the comparative rarity of his artworks, and endearing himself to buyers and collectors who continue to pay top prices.
+Two of his most highly priced works include: